archiewald/archiewald.github.io/awesome.md

 - <a href="https://milan.cvitkovic.net/writing/things_youre_allowed_to_do/" target="_blank">Milan Cvitkovic</a>
 - <a href="https://www.gwern.net/DNB-FAQ#" target="_blank">Dual N-Back FAQ · Gwern.net</a>
 - <a href="undefined" target="_blank">New folder</a>
+- <a href="https://www.freecodecamp.org/news/best-tech-podcasts-for-software-developers/" target="_blank">The Best Tech Podcasts for Software Developers in 2021</a>

 ## various